-Payments to councils under the Creative Communities Scheme include GST paid on top of the allocated amount, as noted above.
+Payments to you under the Creative Communities Scheme include GST paid on top of the allocated amount, as noted above.

 Successful applicants who are GST-registered will receive GST in addition to the amount that they’ve been granted.

-Any GST that is not passed on to GST-registered applicants should be dealt with according to the council’s (or third party’s) usual GST obligations.
+Any GST that is not passed on to GST-registered applicants should be dealt with according to your council’s (or third party’s) usual GST obligations.

 GST in applicants’ budget figures